Surfskating, Skateboarding, and Longboarding Compared

 If you’re a skateboarder or longboarder, surfskating offers a completely different feel and style of riding.
 It’s something you have to experience for yourself.

 My video course for beginners, “Surfskating for Non-Surfers,” gives you step-by-step instructions in a live instruction format.

-To choose the right surfskate for you and your riding style, get the Ultimate Surfskate Selector now.
+To choose the right surfskate for you and your riding style, get my free Surfskate Selector app now.